 The advent of CNC technologies (Computer Numerical Control) has brought speed, precision, and repeatability to industrial production.
-Both milling and turning get widely used in the automotive, fabrication, and electrical sectors.
+Milling and turning are widely used in the automotive, fabrication, and electrical industries.

 In CNC milling vs CNC turning, the difference lies in the moving part: the machine or the raw material.
 CNC milling produces components by removing shavings from the stationary workpiece through cutting tools.
 It uses three degrees of freedom (X, Y, and Z).

 But CNC turning, or subtraction machining, keeps the tools stationery while the materials (in a chuck) rotate.
 A tool gets fed to the pieces iteratively to create the required component.
 Some facilities use one turret, but an additional sub-spindle bolsters volumes.

 - Surface Type: Milling is preferred for flat and irregular surfaces.
 Contrastingly, turning works on cylindrical, round, or conical surfaces.

 - Continuity: Turning uses a continuous cutting style.
 But the tools intermittently disengage from the material in milling.